Secret of Mana Redux

 World Map Legend

 Pandora is the most populated area in the Gaia Lowlands, and the only kingdom.
 It has the same rustic feel as other locations in the area.
 It’s home to Purim and Phanna, as well as an ineffectual king who can’t solve his witch problem.
-The most notable landmark in Pandora is its Ruins, though it’s never explained what these are the ruins of…
+The most notable landmark in Pandora is its ruins, though it’s never explained what these are the ruins of…

 This overhead shot of Pandora during the IIa era shows the same spinning object on the map that’s by Northtown.
 Whatever it was supposed to be was cut before the game’s release, but it was here and also in Southtown.